fedluc/qupled/README.md

   * `--vs-solve-csr` speficies whether to enforce the compressibility sum-rule in the VS-STLS scheme or not.
 If this parameter is set to 0, the self consistent calculation for the free parameter in the VS-STLS is by-passed completely and the structural properties are determined via the free parameter specified with `vs-alpha`.
 Default `--vs-solve-csr=1`

-  * `--vs-thermo-file` speficies the name of the binary file used to load part of the exchange free energy integrand in the VS-STLS scheme.
+  * `--vs-thermo` speficies the name of the binary file used to load part of the exchange free energy integrand in the VS-STLS scheme.
 The binary file with the free energy integrand is written at the end of any successfull VS-STLS calculation, see [here](#output).
 If no file name is given, the free energy integrand is computed starting from 0.
 Note that the same value for the free parameter used to enforce the compressibility sum-rule, &alpha;, is adopted for all the state points that are not included in the imported binary file.
 Hence, if &alpha; is expected to vary significantly with the coupling parameter, computing the free energy integrand from 0 could lead to erroneous results.
 Default: no file name is specified.

   * `--xmax` specifies the cutoff for wave-vector grid.
 Default `--xcut=20`